Posted: September 7, 2022

 The remodel of the Pines Café now affords residents the opportunity to dine indoors or outdoors on the directly adjacent front courtyard.
 The remodel better connected the two spaces through the addition of two large, folding glass windows and lighter, larger doors.
 A two-sided fireplace was also added where residents can enjoy cocktails, hot chocolate and conversation.

 “I love the fact I can sit here outside and enjoy my cup of coffee in the morning sun,” quipped resident Phyllis Dye.
 Dye is a familiar face to almost everyone at Clermont Park, having acted in several of the community’s play productions, including her role as ‘Lucy’ in ‘You’re a Good Man Charlie Brown.’

 In addition to renovating the entrance and dining areas, all furniture, flooring, tile and finishing were replaced.
 An entirely new color scheme, picked with the help of residents, was installed to reflect its innovative and progressive community.
 A new concierge desk has also been incorporated using updated screening procedures for added security.

 “The result,” said Backstrom, “is an inviting atmosphere with a spectacular outdoor dining area and a brand-new restaurant.”

 Executive Assistant Bethany Sprague, who wears many hats at the community, summed it up, “Clermont Park feels like home – a hip, active, engaging and beautifully remodeled home.”

-This article was published in Denver Post’s YourHub.
+Learn more about Clermont Park’s remodel celebration in this article published in Denver Post’s YourHub.